ECE-461-Project/ECE461_Project_Part2/tests/performance/README.md

 run_locust_* runs the locust test that uploads 1000 packages, and GETs these packages randomly as they are uploaded.

+To run locust on multiple cores, use the distributed files.

-For baseline for performance test, please run run_single_locust_remote.sh This will create a remote_reports folder that contains a report at start time of performance test.
+For baseline for performance test, please run run_single_distributed_locust_remote.sh This will create a remote_reports folder that contains a report at start time of performance test.